kanaria69/Mainecoco/README.md

-## What is bread's favorite number?
-Leaven.
+## When is a door not a door?
+When it's ajar.